rifachnia/Riflow-Beta/README.md

 # Riflow Trade

-Riflow is a CLI-first trading agent shell.
+Riflow is a CLI trading agent shell.
 It is intentionally organized as its own project: different command shape, different module layout, different state model, and a terminal-oriented operator experience.

 This first version is paper-mode by default.
 It gives you the core workflow without copying another dashboard: